 Our opponents on this issue are the Sophists.
 They are divided into groups:

-The first group claimed that nothing is real, and that knowledge of things is non-existent.
-Such people only say this out of stubbornness.
+The first group claim that nothing is real, and that knowledge of things is unattainable.
+Those people only say this out of stubbornness.
 They must be dealt with by beating, disciplining, and confiscation of wealth.
 So if they complain from the pain, or ask for their money back, we respond: if neither you, nor your money is real, then why do you complain?
 And why do you ask for something that does not exist?

 They should also be told: do you know that that there is no knowledge?
 If they say yes, then they have affirmed knowledge, a knower, and information.
 And if they say: “we do not know that there is no knowledge”, we tell them: then why have you judged that there is no knowledge, when you do not know that there is no knowledge?